Pseudopeziza medicaginis: Host and Symptoms

-Common leaf spot on alfalfa is a foliar disease caused by the pathogen Pseudopeziza medicaginis.
-P. medicaginis is an ascomycete and can also cause leaf spot in crops like red clover.
-Although not much research has been done on this specific disease, it has been reported as the most common alfalfa disease and it causes the greatest yield loss in alfalfa crops for over 100 years (Jones, 1919).
-It has been shown in multiple studies that it can cause up to 40% loss in yield but average losses are closer to 18% (Nutter et al., 2002).
+The pathogen P. medicaginis is an ascomycete and can cause leaf spot in crops like red clover.
+The common leaf spot on alfalfa is a foliar disease.
+Although not much research has been done on this specific disease, it has been reported as the most common alfalfa disease and caused the greatest yield loss in alfalfa crops over the past 100 years.
+It has been shown in multiple studies that it can cause up to 40% loss in yield but average losses are closer to 18%.
 The first symptoms of leaf spot are small circular lesions that form on the lowest leaves on the plant.
-These lesions are usually less than 2mm in diameter and are brown or black in color with smooth margins (Johnson, 2019).
-The younger leaves show symptoms first, but the disease works its way up the plant.
+These lesions are usually less than 2 mm in diameter and are brown or black in color with smooth margins.
+The younger leaves show symptoms first, and the disease works its way up the plant.
 Eventually, the leaves will become so diseased that they will turn yellow and fall off.
-Pseudopeziza medicaginis will not kill the plant but there will be a reduction in quality and yield (Long, 2017).
-Leaf spots start to appear 5 – 13 days after inoculation and apothecia are formed 14 days inoculation (Samac, Rhodes, and Lamp, 2015).
+P. medicaginis will not kill the plant but there will be a reduction in quality and yield.
+Leaf spots start to appear 5 – 13 days after infection and apothecia are formed 14 days later.
 In the center of the lesion, a dark colored raised disk can be observed and is known as the apothecium.
-This feature is a diagnostic sign of the disease (UW Extension, 2006).
+This feature is a diagnostic sign of the disease.
 These ascocarps contain the asci which eventually release ascospores to infect more tissues.
 If the disease progresses enough, elliptical lesions can be observed on the succulent stems.
-These lesions are not commonly found and do not produce fruiting bodies (UW Extension, 2006).
+These lesions are not commonly found and do not produce fruiting bodies.